Marcus B. Bell: World War II

 In March 1941, Bell was assigned to staff duty as mobilization officer for the Fifth Corps Area at Fort Hayes, Ohio.
 Later in 1941, Bell graduated from the United States Army War College.
 Afterwards, he was reassigned to the staff of General Headquarters, United States Army (GHQ), and helped plan and execute the Carolina Maneuvers, simulated combat which permitted Army senior leaders to evaluate leaders, equipment, doctrine, and tactics as the Army prepared to enter World War II.

 Bell was promoted to colonel in January 1942.
 Soon afterwards, he was assigned as chief of staff of the 80th Infantry Division, which was organizing and training at Camp Forrest, Tennessee.
-In Decemto be operating in order to expedite ber 1942, Bell was promoted to brigadier general and assigned as assistant division commander of the 81st Infantry Division at Camp Rucker, Alabama.
+In December 1942, Bell was promoted to brigadier general and assigned as assistant division commander of the 81st Infantry Division at Camp Rucker, Alabama.

 The 81st Division subsequently relocated to Camp Beale, California to complete its training before departing for combat overseas.
 After arriving in the Pacific Ocean theater, the 81st Division took part in numerous campaigns and battles, including the Battle of Kwajalein, Battle of Angaur, Battle of Peleliu, Battle of Leyte, and Battle of Luzon.
 His wartime heroism was recognized with award of the Silver Star and Legion of Merit.
 According to news accounts, the details of Bell's Silver Star citation for actions during the Battle of Angaur read: